DPDgroup is an ISO/IEC 27001:2013 approved company.

 Please read this Privacy Notice carefully to understand our views and practices and your rights regarding your personal information and how the law protects you.
-By using the YourDPD app, MyDPD or visiting our websites you are accepting the practices described in this Privacy Notice.
+By using the YourDPD app, MyDPD, visiting our website or by contacting us, you are accepting the practices described in this Privacy Notice.

 For the purposes of this Privacy Notice a 'Customer' is a person or organisation who has a contract with DPDgroup UK to deliver parcels to a recipient known as a 'Consignee'.

 Where DPDgroup UK processes a Consignee's data for its Customers, DPDgroup UK acts as a Data Processor of this information.
 (Please refer to the Customers Privacy Notice for further information regarding how they process your personal information).